MrJackey/UnityUtilities/README.md

 	- [Other Utilities](#other-utilities)

 # Packages
 All work on my packages can be found in separate branches following the naming convention of `plugin/{name of package}`.
 Though the most stable versions will be present on the `master` branch.
 Everything that is needed to use a package is available in their respective [Plugins](Assets/Plugins/) folder.
-You can also find the latest version of each package on the `master` branch as unity packages in the [_Releases](Assets/Plugins/_Releases/) folder.
+You can also find the latest version of each package on the `master` branch as Unity packages in the [Releases](Assets/Plugins/_Releases/) folder.

 ## Object Behaviours | [Link](Assets/Plugins/Behaviours)